shpml/fundamentals/11_chapter/07_exercise.md

 Instructions

-1. Open a new session in [repl.it](https://repl.it/).
+1. Open a new session in [JS Bin](https://jsbin.com/).
-2. Write the code to perform the actions listed below, using repl.it's editor window.
+2. Write the code to perform the actions listed below, using JS Bin's editor window.
 3. Click 'play' to run the code.
 4. Call each function from the console window.
 Try using different parameters to make sure they're working properly.